Kentucky National Guard Soldiers Support Army Reserve Best Squad Competition at Fort Knox

-Soldiers from the 2061st Multi-Role Bridge Company supported the U.S. Army Reserve’s 2026 Best Squad Competition at Fort Knox March 26, while simultaneously conducting their own annual training.
-They assisted with the Salt River Live Fire Exercise that challenged the Reserves Soldiers to shoot while in a moving watercraft.
-(U.S. Army National Guard photos by Sgt.
-1st Class Benjamin Crane)
+FORT KNOX, Ky. — Approximately ten Soldiers from the Kentucky National Guard’s 2061st Multi-Role Bridge Company (MRBC) supported the 2026 U.S. Army Reserve Combined Best Squad Competition at Fort Knox March 26, while simultaneously conducting their own annual training.

+The 2061st assisted with the execution of the Salt River Live-Fire Exercise, a demanding event designed to build lethality, confidence and tactical proficiency among competitors.
+Soldiers encountered dynamic, high-pressure scenarios, which required them to effectively employ the M-4 carbine from moving Zodiac boats.

+U.S. Army Capt.
+Benjamin Gerlach, commander of the 2061st, invited Col. Terry Durham, commander of the149th Maneuver Enhancement Brigade to come watch as his Soldiers supported the event and talked about what it meant for the National Guard to be working with the Reserves.

 |Date Taken: